Vault (sculpture)

 Presently located outside the Australian Centre for Contemporary Art, it is a key work in Melbourne's public art collection, and of considerable historical importance to the city.

-Vault has weathered much controversy throughout its existence.
+Vault has been controversial throughout its existence.
 Commissioned by the Melbourne City Council after winning a competition in May 1978, for the newly built Melbourne City Square, the sculpture was not even built before it began to attract criticism from certain media and council factions, on the grounds that its modern form was felt to be unsympathetic to the location.
 The cost of $70,000 was also felt to be excessive.

 The sculpture had no official name for over two years, and acquired a number of nicknames during this time.
 Robertson-Swann himself called it The Thing.
 The steelworkers who constructed it called it Steelhenge.
-Newspapers gave it the derogatory nickname The Yellow Peril, a name which has stuck.
-Robertson-Swann eventually officially named the sculpture Vault in September 1980.
+Newspapers gave it the derogatory nickname "The Yellow Peril", a name which has stuck.
+Robertson-Swann officially named it Vault in September 1980.